bthomp4/Capstone_Camera/README.md

 2. Get the raspberry pi to record input and display on the screen without saving the file
    - I'm guessing that a gui window will need to be created to display the image
    - Again c might be better in the long run but if python gets it working now that is fine too
-3. Have the camera update the image approximatly once every second
+3. Have the camera update the image approximately once every second
-   - Again no saving the file just display the image
+   - ~Again no saving the file just display the image~
+   - Save only one file and display, do not save multiple images

 ## Additional Info
 We were  able to take pictues on the Raspberry Pi using the following command on terminal